cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/conda-environments-and-python-virtual-environments.md

 (or `conda install numexpr`).
 In either case, the `numpy` package on which it depends, amongst other things, will be installed automatically if required.

-To give an example of installing a non-python package, `zsh` is a Unix shell which combines various features of bash and csh.
-You cannot install this using `pip install` because it is not a python package, but it is available on conda-forge, and can be installed into a conda environment using `mamba install zsh`.
+To give an example of installing a non-Python package, `zsh` is a Unix shell which combines various features of bash and csh.
+You cannot install this using `pip install` because it is not a Python package, but it is available on conda-forge, and can be installed into a conda environment using `mamba install zsh`.